 Investor Owned Utility (IOU) – an entity with substantial business interest in owning and/or operating electric facilities in any two or more of the following three asset categories: generation, transmission, distribution.

-Load Management – is the ability to reduce metered load, either manually by the customer, after a request from the resource provider which holds the Load management rights or its agent (for Contractually Interruptible), or automatically in response to a communication signal from the resource provider which holds the Load management rights or its agent (for Legacy Direct Load Control).
+Load Management – is the ability to reduce metered load, either manually or automatically by the customer, after a request from the resource provider which holds the Load management rights or its agent.
 Load Serving Entity (LSE) – any entity (or the duly designated agent of such an entity), including a load aggregator or power marketer that (a) serves end-users within the PJM Control Area, and (b) is granted the authority or has an obligation pursuant to state or local law, regulation or franchise to sell electric energy to end-users located within the PJM Control Area.

 Locational Constraints – localized capacity import capability limitations that are caused by transmission facility limitations, voltage limitations or stability limitations that are identified for a Delivery Year in the PJM Regional Transmission Expansion Planning Process (RTEPP) prior to each Base Residual Auction.
 Such Locational Constraints are included in the RPM to recognize and to quantify the locational value of capacity.